UNDP-Data/Access-All-Data-Viz/README.md

 ```

 ## Local Development<a name="section-08"></a>
-To start the project locally, you can run `npm run start` in the project folder in terminal or command prompt.
+To start the project locally, you can run `npm run dev` in the project folder in terminal or command prompt.

 This is run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173/](http://localhost:5173/) to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Available Scripts<a name="section-09"></a>
-Craco is used to add a configuration layer for CRA.
-The primary function is to stop the `build` to have optimized chunks of the built script. _This make the using the script in the Wordpress easier._ The configuration file for Craco is placed in the root folder and called `craco.config.js`
-* `npm run build`: Executes `craco build` and builds the app without chunking the main js script file.
+* `npm run dev`: Executes `vite` and start the local server for local deployment.
-* `npm run start`: Executes `craco start` and start the local server for local deployment.
+* `npm run build`: Executes `tsc && vite build` and builds the app for production and deployment.
-* `npm install`: Installs all the dependencies.

 ## Tooling Setup<a name="section-10"></a>
 This project uses ESLint integrated with prettier, which verifies and formats your code so you don't have to do it manually.
 You should have your editor set up to display lint errors and automatically fix those which it is possible to fix.
 See [http://eslint.org/docs/user-guide/integrations](http://eslint.org/docs/user-guide/integrations).

 This project is build in Visual Studio Code, therefore the project is already set up to work with.
 Install it from [here](https://code.visualstudio.com/) and then install this [eslint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and you should be good to go.

-## Future Scope<a name="section-11"></a>
-* Migrate from CRA to Vite for better developer experience

-## Contact<a name="section-12"></a>
+## Contact<a name="section-11"></a>
 [**Mustafa Saifee**](mailto:mustafa.saifee@undp.org)